Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

-date: 2025-12-25
+date: 2025-12-26
 ---

 [   WRITING IN PROGRESS   ]

-<h1 id="intro-to-embedded-systems">Intro to Embedded Systems</h1>
+<h1 id="intro-to-embedded-systems">Embedded Systems Overview</h1>

-This article is meant for people that are absolutely new to embedded systems.
-Here you will find an overview of the various concepts and straightforward directions about how to get started.
+This article is a conceptual overview of embedded systems meant for people who are absolutely new to the field.
+Whether you're a student, a hobbyist, or a software developer curious about this field, here you will find high-level explanations to help you understand the fundamental concepts and terminology.

+**What you'll learn:**
+- What embedded systems are and where the term 'embedded' comes from
+- Essential tools in an embedded systems engineer's toolbox
+- Where to go next for hands-on learning

+Let's dive in!

 ## Index